 - If you notice sore nipples, ask for help.

 - Allow your baby to nurse as long and as often as needed, do not limit or schedule feedings

 Breastfeeding can be a very rewarding experience for both mother and baby.
 If problems arise, use these tried and true techniques.
 If problems persist, contact a breastfeeding care provider as soon as possible so you can have confidence in your ability to continue breastfeeding comfortably.

 Some simple steps to assure successful breastfeeding start with nursing your baby as soon as possible after birth, preferably within 60 to 90 minutes.

-Keeping your baby with you, skin to skin, also helps in many ways during the first hours and days.
-To do skin to skin undress your baby, keeping him or her in only a diaper and place the baby against your chest (no bra, clothing or camisole).
-Place a blanket around the 2 of you to maintain warmth.
+Keeping your baby with you, skin-to-skin, also helps in many ways during the first hours and days.
+To do skin-to-skin, undress your baby, keeping him or her in only a diaper, and place the baby against your chest (no bra, clothing or camisole).
+Place a blanket around the two of you to maintain warmth.

 - Less newborn crying

 - Better sleeping patterns for mother and baby